Construction and management simulation: 2015 onwards

+Meanwhile, “serious sim” traditions persisted: Capitalism-style business sims retained academic use cases, and Football Manager continued to expand its global footprint: Football Manager 2024 set franchise records with 7 million+ players across platforms.

 Subgenres

 Several more specific genres have developed over time.

 City-building games

 City-building games are a subgenre of CMS games where the player acts as a city-planner or leader.
 Players normally look at the city from a point of view high in the sky, to grow and manage a simulated city.
 Players are only allowed to control building placement and city management features such as salaries and work priorities, while actual building is done by game citizens who are non-playable characters.
-The SimCity series, the Caesar series, and Cities: Skylines are examples of city-building games.
+The SimCity series, the Caesar series, and Cities: Skylines series are examples of city-building games that have found commercial and cultural success.

 Colony management

 Colony management games are similar to city-building games, but based on the player starting a colony in an isolated location with limited resources, and thus are required to collect and combine resources from the local area to build out their colony, in contrast to city-building games where resources are only limited by available city finances.
 These games utilize construction and management extensively, with incredible detail in more aspects of the game than other simulation genres.
 They may also feature combat against hostile entities of the remote environment, typically not a feature of other subgenres, and often require the player to consider fortifications, so this genre may be named "base building games" The colony management genre has fewer titles compared to the other subgenres due to the niche market.
 Notable titles include Dwarf Fortress, Rimworld (which takes inspiration from Dwarf Fortress), Oxygen Not Included, Frostpunk, and Surviving Mars.